Serializer

 if not query.children:

-field = query.search_field.value if query.search_field else ""
+field = query.field.value if query.field else ""

 return f"{field}{query.value}"